 While homeschooling is legal in all US states, the laws and regulations governing homeschoolers vary widely depending upon your state of residence.
 Some states have almost no regulation at all, while in others homeschooling is highly regulated.
 Most states have paperwork that you must file.
 Many require that parents file a notice of intent to homeschool, and some ask for a plan of education, a school calendar, and/or a scope and sequence.
 Still others require students to complete standardized exams or provide a portfolio of work samples.
-It is very important that you research and follow the homeschooling laws of your state.

 Points to Ponder